A New Window into Black Holes: A New Window into Black Holes

 An interesting result of our calculations is that some multipole ratios, such as those in the first and last rows of the table, are extremely close to one.
 These ratios are independent of the charges of the black hole and hence this value is universal, describing both supersymmetric and Kerr black holes, as well as everything else in between.

-More generally, one can use the \indirect method on our general result \eqref{eq:app:generalBHmultipoles} to compute previously unknown ratios of multipole moments of the Kerr black hole.
-Two example of such ratios, which in the Kerr solution are always ill-defined, but which can be computed using our \indirect method are

-These ratios are independent of the rotation parameter $a$, so they also characterize the Schwarzschild black hole.
+Furthermore, using our general result \eqref{eq:app:generalBHmultipoles} one can compute previously unknown ratios of vanishing multipole moments for the Kerr black hole, such as \be \frac{ M_2 S_l}{ M_{l+1} S_1} = 1~~~{\rm and} ~~~ \frac{ M_{l+2} S_{l} }{ M_{l} S_{l+2} } = \frac{-1 + (-1)^l (2l+1)}{ 3 + (-1)^l (2l+1) }. \ee These and other similar ratios are independent of the rotation parameter $a$, so they also characterize the Schwarzschild black hole.
+They in turn severely constraint the possible (small) deviations from Kerr multipoles that one may hope to measure using gravitational waves.
+Indeed, in the Kerr solution $M_{2n+1}=S_{2n} =0$ and our calculation predicts that, if there are small modifications of the Kerr black hole that make these multipoles finite, they must satisfy (with $\epsilon$ a small parameter): \be M_{2n+1}=-a S_{2n} = n M a (-a^2)^n\, \epsilon,\ee

-We believe that our results, and in particular the spectacular matching of BPS multipole ratios for the \direct and \indirect methods, establishes that multipole ratios are an intrinsic feature of black holes, that can be used to characterize their physics.
+We believe that our results, and in particular the spectacular matching of BPS multipole ratios calculated using the \direct and \indirect methods, establishes that multipole ratios are an intrinsic feature of black holes.
+Furthermore, they can be used to place highly-nontrivial constraints on modifications of the Kerr multipole moments that produce a measurable effect on the gravitational waves emitted during black hole mergers.

-We have also found that our \indirect method allows us to calculate a plethora of new parameters characterizing Kerr black holes.
-We hope that these parameters will provide important constraints on the physics at the scale of the black hole horizon that one hopes to measure using gravitational waves.

 {\bf Acknowledgments}.
 We would like to thank Pierre Heidmann for sharing the unpublished scaling geometries B and C. We would also like to thank Vitor Cardoso and Bert Vercnocke for useful discussions.
 The work of IB is supported by the ANR grant Black-dS-String ANR-16-CE31-0004-01, by the John Templeton Foundation grant 61149, and the ERC Grants 787320-QBH Structure and 772408-Stringlandscape.
 DRM is supported by the ERC Starting Grant 679278 Emergent-BH.